 - This saddle is best for almost all types of cycling, has been on production for over 100 years.

-- Cover is made from original vegetable tan leather made in England.
+- The cover is made from original vegetable tan leather made in England.

 - Rails are made of Steel and there is Chrome plating.